The Left (Poland)

 Members of The Left - from left: Włodzimierz Czarzasty, Dorota Olko, Agata Diduszko-Zyglewska, Anna Maria Żukowska, Agnieszka Dziemianowicz-Bąk, Joanna Scheuring-Wielgus, Magdalena Biejat, Daria Gosek-Popiołek, Robert Biedroń.

 The Left (Lewica) is a political alliance in Poland.
-Initially founded to contest the 2019 parliamentary election, existed in this format until 2024, the alliance of the New Left, Razem (eng.
+Initially founded to contest the 2019 parliamentary election, existed in this format until 2024, the alliance of the New Left, Lewica Razem (eng.
 Together Party) and other smaller parties.

 It also originally consisted of Democratic Left Alliance and Spring until its merging to create the New Left, including the Polish Socialist Party that left the coalition in 2021.
 It is also supported by several minor left-wing parties, including Your Movement, Yes for Łódź, Urban Movement, and the Polish Communist Party.

 The Left is a catch-all coalition of the Polish left, and it is positioned on the centre-left.
 It is mainly orientated towards the principles of social democracy, but it also advocates progressive, social-liberal and secular policies, including LGBT rights.
 Before Razem party left it, The Left also had left-wing and democratic socialist factions.
 It is supportive of Poland's membership in the European Union.

 In the 2023 Polish parliamentary election, The Left coalition technically participated as the New Left party, whose list included representatives of Left Together, Labour Union, Polish Socialist Party, Freedom and Equality and Social Democracy of Poland.